-Notes on recent events I have been to, or adventures that I have had.
-Written to both record my thoughts and experiences, but also to encourage myself to actively seek out more.
-Use the ‘Adventures and Exploration’ category on this site to see other posts in the series.
+Notes on recent events I have been to or adventures that have been had.
+Use the ‘Adventures’ category on this site to see other posts in the series.

 Dean Street, Wednesday 20th March